nicklafferty/craftycody/content/crafts/diy-updating-our-laundry-room-door.md

 Then he also threw out that we should put a design on it too.
 I was over the moon, to say the least.

-I would paint everything in here some shade of green if I could and this door was no exception.
+I would paint everything some shade of green if I could and this door was no exception.
 I bought a lovely shade of emerald green from home depot.

 The hard part was finding a design we wanted to paint over it.
 I'm pretty crafty, but I'm not a great painter.
 I didn't feel like I could freehand some beautiful mural and didn't want it to be too busy either.
 This led us to start looking into stencils.
 They're really popular right now and I've seen people use them to refresh all kinds of spaces.
 One of my favorites is using them on tile versus ripping it all up and laying new stuff.